Skip to content

 “I feel very anxious.”

-“He makes me angry.”
+“Makes me angry.”

 “I cannot stand the situation anymore.”